 Basically, this is a unique opportunity for any start-up or smaller business to grow.
 If there is room for innovation and new approaches to lead nurturing, you have an opportunity to seize the day and ramp up those sales numbers.
 To help you get started, we will go over some tried and tested methods or tactics for nurturing leads.

 Just like with marketing tactics and sales pitches, there is no one size fits all approach.
 Lead nurturing strategy necessitates knowing your audience and user personas, as well as optimizing your content to resonate with them.

 So, the first thing you need to do is break down your user base into distinct buyer personas, and think about content strategies for those corresponding groups.
+Have a meeting with your sales and customer service teams to have a better idea of what matters to them and what they’re often concerned about.
 The content needs to appeal to their interests, characteristics, objectives or goals, in order for them to take action.
 This is just one example of how lead nurturing can begin long before your customers interact with your online store.

 It's also important to have a separate monitoring process for each content type.
 This will come in handy later on when you go over the performance reports and do data analysis of your marketing efforts.

 With multi-channel sales and marketing comes multi-channel lead nurturing.
 Meaning, if you are using social media, like Facebook, Twitter, Instagram, and LinkedIn, along with your email, Whatsapp, and your live chat on the website, you should ensure that your lead nurturing efforts extend to all of those channels.